Home

 A Holistic Framework Based on Social Determinants of Health

-As a nurse, I understand that a patient's health is shaped by their housing, nutrition, stress level, support system, and environment.
+As a nurse, She understands that a patient's health is shaped by their housing, nutrition, stress level, support system, and environment.
 When we address the social determinants of health through smart policy, we don’t just improve health outcomes, we strengthen our entire community:

 • Bringing fresh food to underserved neighborhoods improves nutrition and creates jobs and economic activity